arshmun/arshmun.github.io/index.md

 <!-- [![](https://img.shields.io/badge/SciPy-%230C55A5.svg?style=for-the-badge&logo=scipy&logoColor=%white)](#) -->
 ---

+### MyGPT: A Simple AI Chatbot with Custom Knowledge Base using OPEN AI's GPT 3.5 model -- [[View Code](https://colab.research.google.com/drive/1HVHzCoDj3gmLwTlzjJ3W8ovHOC5nVavi?usp=sharing)]

+In this project, I developed a proof-of-concept AI chatbot capable of answering queries using a custom Knowledge Base provided by the user.
+While ChatGPT is impressive, it often delivers generic answers and struggles to pinpoint specifics when asked about a particular article, research paper, or textbook.
+My implementation attempts to address this issue by allowing users to input highly specific data, enabling the GPT model to provide answers based on this tailored information.

+---

-### Sentiment Analysis, Text Classification and Topic modelling using Natural Language Processing (NLP) techniques -- [[View Code](https://colab.research.google.com/drive/1QT73I4Go8q1prt90v_V3K8dPCQecpZuQ?usp=sharing)]
+### Sentiment Analysis, Text Classification, and Topic modelling using Natural Language Processing (NLP) techniques -- [[View Code](https://colab.research.google.com/drive/1QT73I4Go8q1prt90v_V3K8dPCQecpZuQ?usp=sharing)]

-In this project, I explore some simple NLP techniques that can provide reasonable performance for sentiment anlaysis, text classification and topic modeling.
-Sentiment analysis was done on a collection of positive and negative movie reviews, the text classification was performed on a collection of text from different newsgroups and topic modelling was done on any two topics that can be choosen by the user.
+In this project, I delved into various NLP techniques to achieve effective sentiment analysis, text classification, and topic modelling.
+The sentiment analysis was conducted on a collection of both positive and negative movie reviews, while text classification was performed on a diverse assortment of newsgroup texts.
+Additionally, the topic modelling was designed to accommodate any two user-selected topics.

 [![](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](#)
 [![](https://img.shields.io/badge/scikit--learn-%23F7931E.svg?style=for-the-badge&logo=scikit-learn&logoColor=white)](#)
 [![](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)](#)

 ---